 Seven tips for enjoying nuts and seeds without breaking the bank

-Here are some of the key findings:
+So back to dollars and cents.
+Here are some of my key findings:

 - Buy the largest package size that makes sense for you.
 The unit price usually goes down substantially as the package size goes up.

 - Store nuts and seeds in the freezer or fridge.
 They stay fresh for a few months at room temperature, but you don’t know when they were harvested, and rancid nuts taste awful.
 Moving them to the fridge extends shelf life to about a year and the freezer can keep them fresh for two or more years.